axoflow/axosyslog-core-docs/content/docs/chapter-parsers/date-parser/_index.md

 ## Example: Using the date-parser()

-In the following example, {{% productparam "abbrev" %}} parses dates like `01/Jan/2016:13:05:05 PST` from a field called `MY_DATE` using the following format string: `format("%d/%b/%Y:%H:%M:%S %Z")` (how you create this field from the incoming message is not shown in the example).
+In the following example, {{% param "product.abbrev" %}} parses dates like `01/Jan/2016:13:05:05 PST` from a field called `MY_DATE` using the following format string: `format("%d/%b/%Y:%H:%M:%S %Z")` (how you create this field from the incoming message is not shown in the example).
 In the destination template every message will begin with the timestamp in ISODATE format.
-Since the syslog parser is disabled, {{% productparam "abbrev" %}} will include the entire original message (including the original timestamp) in the ${MESSAGE} macro.
+Since the syslog parser is disabled, {{% param "product.abbrev" %}} will include the entire original message (including the original timestamp) in the ${MESSAGE} macro.

 ```c